jtablesaw/tablesaw/docs/Plotting.md

 		.build();
 ```

 These attributes change the background color of the plot and the surrounding area (paper).
 Colors can be specified by name or as hex strings.
+Hex strings, of course, will let specify colors that aren't so jarring as a blue plot on a red background.

 #### Fonts